-The fellows will be highly encouraged to initiate and/or participate in clinical research and/or more basic science research.
-For those involved in the research program, a 2 year fellowship is also available (and highly encouraged).
-Other possible options are to combine an OB Anesthesia and Pain fellowship.
+The fellows will be highly encouraged to initiate and/or participate in clinical research and/or basic science research.
+For those involved in a research program, a two-year fellowship is possible.
+Fellows are expected to present their research to the department as well as at appropriate national meetings.

-Involvement with obstetric team training and resident training in the simulator will be part of the fellow's responsibilities.
+Involvement in the WWAMI Institute for Simulation in Healthcare (WISH) will be part of the fellow's responsibilities.

-All fellows will be encouraged to participate at the annual meeting of the Society for Obstetric Anesthesia and Perinatology (SOAP) and at the ASA.
-Non-clinical time and financial support will be provided for at least one conference.
+All fellows will be encouraged to participate and present at the Society for Obstetric Anesthesia and Perinatology (SOAP) and the American Society of Anesthesiologists (ASA) annual meetings.
+Meeting time and academic allowance will be provided for at least one conference (SOAP preferred).

-The application process for all the faculty fellowships requires that interested applicants send the following information:
+The application process for all the faculty fellowships requires that interested applicants send the following information by December, with anticipated starting date in fall of the following year.

 Department of Anesthesiology & Pain Medicine